 They wear the label of liberals.

-They swear all today’s “Lessers” are unfit to govern.
+They swear all “Lessers” are unfit to govern.

 But consider the parts of this country that are almost exclusively governed by the “Betters”, America’s big cities.

 The schools, like the neighborhoods, are de facto segregated and have the lowest student performance in the nation — but the highest teacher pay.
-Millions are just plain poor.
+Millions of the citizens are just plain poor.
 There are no plans to alleviate these situations.

 Weekend shootings in minority neighborhoods rival national mass-killing incidents but they go unreported even though they happen every week.